LuisCarlosRojasTorres/Books/Cibersecurity/ISC2/CertifiedInCybersecSpecialization/C2/C2_M.md

 Team members should have training on incident response and the organization’s incident response plan.
 Typically, team members assist with investigating the incident, assessing the damage, collecting evidence, reporting the incident and initiating recovery procedures.
 They would also participate in the remediation and lessons learned stages and help with root cause analysis.

-Many organizations now have a dedicated team responsible for investigating any computer security incidents that take place.
+Many organizations now have **a dedicated team responsible for investigating any computer security incidents that take place**.
 These teams are commonly known as computer incident response teams (CIRTs) or computer security incident response teams (CSIRTs).
 When an incident occurs, the response team has four primary responsibilities:

-- Determine the amount and scope of damage caused by the incident.
+- Determine the **amount and scope of damage caused by the incident**.
-- Determine whether any confidential information was compromised during the incident.
+- Determine **whether any confidential information was compromised** during the incident.
-- Implement any necessary recovery procedures to restore security and recover from incident-related damage.
+- Implement any necessary **recovery procedures to restore security** and recover from incident-related damage.
-- Supervise the implementation of any additional security measures necessary to improve security and prevent recurrence of the incident.
+- Supervise the **implementation** of any additional **security measures** necessary to improve security and prevent recurrence of the incident.

 ## Business Continuity (BC)

+- **Goal of Business Continuity**: Sustain business operations while recovering from a significant disruption (NIST SP800-34).
+  - Determine which element of business need to continue or which can be paused (depends of the type of company i.e. health, finance etc).
+  - Identify controls and teams
+- **Business Continuity Plan**
+  - It documents set of procedures that describe how a mission and business processes will be sustained.
+  - To know when to invoke
+  - Controls: ways to continue the business.
+    - Alternate site or energy supply.
+  - Is describes People, communication and authority involved
+  - Testing the plan to ensure it is appropiate.
+- In Pandemic:
+  - Problems:
+    - Supply chain problemas
+    - Shortages of people and commodities.
+  - Invoking the plan:
+    - VPNs and remote working
+    - Spaling up
+    - Effect communication
+    - Remote working
 ### The Goal of Business Continuity
+- **​Business continuity** refers to **enabling the critical aspects of ​the organization to function**.
+  - ​Perhaps at a reduced capacity during a disruption caused by any form of ​disturbance, attack, infrastructure failure, or natural disaster.
+    - ​Most incidents are minor and can be handled easily with minimal impact. ​A system requires a reboot for example, but ​after a few minutes the system is back in operation and the incident is over. ​
+    - But once in a while, a major incident will interrupt business for an unacceptable ​length of time, and the organization cannot just follow an incident plan, but ​must move toward business continuity.
+- ​Business continuity **includes planning, preparation, response and ​recovery operations**, but it does not generally include activities to ​support full restoration of all business activities and services. ​
+- It **focuses on the critical products and services that the organization provides**, ​and ensures those important areas can continue to operate, ​even at a reduced level of performance, until business returns to normal.

+- ​Developing a business continuity plan requires a significant organizational ​commitment, in terms of both **personnel and financial resources**. ​
+  - To gain this commitment, organizational support for business continuity planning ​efforts, must be provided by Executive Management, or an Executive sponsor. ​
+  - Without the proper support, ​business continuity planning efforts have little chance of success.

 ### Components of a Business Continuity Plan
 Business continuity planning (BCP) is the proactive development of procedures to restore business operations after a disaster or other significant disruption to the organization.
 Members from across the organization should participate in creating the BCP to ensure all systems, processes and operations are accounted for in the plan.